These parameters allow changing image formats and different parameters related to those formats.

 output formats

-Gumlet supports image output in following formats: JPEG, PNG,JPEG-XL, WebP, TIFF, GIF, SVG, RAW, HEIF, AVIF.
+Gumlet supports image output in the following formats: JPEG

 metadata

-Default value is false means all metadata will be removed to ensure smallest output image size.
+means all metadata will be removed to ensure the smallest output image size.

 format (fm)

-Gumlet serves same image format as source image after performing operations.
-If you want to change output image format, you can use this parameter.
+Gumlet serves the same image format as the source image after performing operations.
+If you want to change the output image format, you can use this parameter.

-If you use format=auto, Gumlet automatically detects best format according to user browser.
+Gumlet automatically detects the best format according to the user's browser.
 For example, Google Chrome supports WebP hence that format will be delivered to users visiting with Chrome browser.
-When user browser does not support WebP, default image format as per original image is served.
-WebP image is almost always lesser size for same image quality which results in lower bandwidth usage and faster load times.
+When user browser does not support WebP, the default image format as per the original image, is served.
+WebP image is almost always a smaller size for the same image quality, which results in lower bandwidth usage and faster load times.

 json